canalplus/rx-player/doc/tutorials/track_selection.md

 Those methods will return an object describing the attributes of the current tracks.
-They can also return `null` if no track is enabled (for example, the user could have wanted to disable all text tracks) and `undefined` if the track is either unknown (which is a very rare possibility) or if no content is currently playing.
+They can also return `null` if no track has been enabled (for example, the user could have wanted to disable all text tracks) and `undefined` if the track is either unknown (which is a very rare occurence) or if no content is currently playing.

 Like the `getAvailable...Tracks` methods, the format of the objects returned